robots-ju/fll-scoreboard-2018/README.md

 ## Images copyrights

-The table overview image and the Hydro Dnaymics logo come from the official [Robot Game material](http://www.firstlegoleague.org/challenge).
+The table overview image and the Into Orbit logo come from the official [Robot Game material](http://www.firstlegoleague.org/challenge).
 Both images were resized and compressed to a more suitable size.

 The missions illustrations displayed with each task come from the [Missions overview page](https://www.first-lego-league.org/en/season/robot-game/missions.html) on the FLL Europe website by HANDS on TECHNOLOGY.